galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > To filter, you need to add the expression "c7&lt;0.05".
-And we get 751 genes (5.05%) with a significant change in gene expression between treated and untreated samples.
+>    > We get 1,091 genes (6.21%) with a significant change in gene expression between treated and untreated samples.
 >    > </details>
 >    {: .question}
 >